CES Cares: Advocates for Good

 Even though there’s a drop in cases, one report of child abuse is still too many.
 This year alone, DCAC has seen 8,000 cases so far.

 So, what can you do to help?
-More than anything, Sarah recommends that the most important step you can take is to be trained to spot and report child abuse.
+More than anything, Sarah recommends that the most important step is to be trained to spot and report child abuse.

 “It’s important to help your community by learning to recognize and report child abuse.
 Be a safe adult in your community — wherever you live, work, and play.
 We offer training for free on our website.
-We need more adults trained in the signs of child abuse — no matter where they might live, especially during this time.”
+We need more adults trained in the signs of child abuse, especially during this time.”

 Giving backpacks to help give back